 American vehicles and auto manufacturers are mentioned many times in the record books for their accomplishments.
 One of the most distinguished measures has to do with records about production.
 While an American vehicle holds the number two spot for the highest production numbers in the World, who is on the list for the top selling American cars in history?

-Without further ado, here is the list:
+Without further ado, here is a list of the all time best-selling cars and trucks in America:

 Ford F-Series Pickup Truck (1949-Present)